aeverless/worm/README.md

 A bound value can be one of the following types:

-- `worm::ihandle::bound` is a readable bound
+- `worm::ihandle::bound` - a readable bound
-- `worm::ohandle::bound` is a writable bound
+- `worm::ohandle::bound` - a writable bound
-- `worm::iohandle::bound` is a readable and writable bound
+- `worm::iohandle::bound` - a readable and writable bound

 #### Readable bound value